rahul3613/rahul3613/README.md

 🎓 I hold an Integrated MSc in Mathematics & Computer Science from NISER Bhubaneswar.
 💼 Currently working at BHERI Tech Foundation (IIT Hyderabad) on AI agents for Indian heritage knowledge.
 🧠 My primary research interests lie in using AI to do mathematics.
-⚙️ Experienced in developing LLM-based agents, fine-tuning models, and backend-focused web development.
+⚙️ Experienced in training LLMs, developing LLM-based agents, and backend-focused web development.

 📫 Reach me at rahulvishwakarma3613@gmail.com